Honda N-WGN

-The Honda N-WGN (ホンダ・N-WGN, Honda Enuwagon) is a kei car produced by Honda for the Japanese market.
+The Honda N-WGN (ホンダ・N-WGN, Honda Enuwagon) is a kei car produced by Honda since 2013 over two generations.
+A Japanese market model, the N-WGN is a five-door hatchback with a front-mounted engine and either front-wheel drive or four-wheel drive.
 Together with the N-Box, N-One and N-Van, is part of the renewed N lineup of kei class city cars from Honda.
-The use of the letter "N" in the name was previously used for the late 1960s and 1970s N360.
+The "N" prefix was previously used for the late 1960s and 1970s N360; originally it stood for norimono which loosely translates to vehicle.
+For the new N lineup, the "N" represented New, Next, Nippon, and Norimono.

 First generation (JH1/2; 2013)

 The N-WGN was first announced on 26 September 2013.
 The teasers of the car were revealed on 21 October 2013.
 The car went on sale on 22 November 2013.
+An innovative feature was the sliding rear seat, which could be moved 200 mm longitudinally, allowing users to choose whether to allocate more space for luggage or passengers.
+Both engines feature idling-stop.